decretist/Dissertation/Chapter0/chapter0.md

 inscription "I'm sure you'll gulp this one down within 24 hours."
 I did.
 Some years later, Anders thanked her for buying a copy: "I'm sure I did something very useful with the money".
+**What specifically does Chodorow say the substance of the revolution is?
+(Establishes what I knew in October and December 2003.)
+Winroth identified four twelfth-century manuscripts as a first recension of the *Decretum*, half the length of the vulgate version most familiar to modern scholars in the form of Friedberg's 1879 edition.**

 From September 2007 to May 2009, I was a student in the History of Christianity MAR program at Yale Divinity School.
 Among the courses